Psharp1004/Planet-Model/README.md

 $ make -f makefile
 This will print available commands on terminal.

-Run this program from executable
+Run this program from executable (asgfinal.exe)
 $ ./asgfinal

 Commands: